DBCDK/serviceprovider/doc/api-design.md

   "..."  ]
 ```

 The response comes from openagency, and has the possible fields from there.
+This includes TODO:field-names, which are used to determine what information is requiring when ordering a book from the library.
+If `fields` are omitted, then all library information from openagency is included.
 The result list has duplicate removed.

 ----